 This is the “Electrical” landing page on Home Depot’s website.
 The vertical sub-category menu on the left-hand side provides instant access to more specific product categories.
 A banner highlighting a timely promotion gives the visitor a sense of urgency.
 Images are used to spotlight popular products.

 Text density is only increased as the visitor scrolls down.
 This gives the page a clean, informative feel.
-And the search engine optimization is still implemented without cluttering the elements of the page designed to encourage conversion.
+In addition, the search engine optimization is implemented without cluttering the elements of the page designed to encourage conversion.

 Home Depot Drops Extra Content (Including Images) To Speed Up Mobile Load Time

-Create a mobile ecommerce category page that is able to adapt your vital content to any screen size (responsive web design), keeping a few visual elements to create a compelling user experience.
+Create a mobile eCommerce category page that is able to adapt your vital content to any screen size (responsive web design), keeping a few visual design elements to create a compelling user experience.

 Amazon Uses Horizontal Scrolling to Showcase Curated Product Carousels on Mobile Platforms